 Highly successful corporations and professionals understand the profound effect that personality has on performance, and they use this knowledge to their advantage.
 In his presentations – which are both deeply informative and outrageously funny – Dr. Little helps his audiences learn how to make effective use of these personality differences.
 “A cross between Robin Williams and Einstein” is how one client described him.

-Brian’s unique approach to the science of personality is the focus of his current book project on Personality and Well-Being: The Happiness of Pursuit, which will be published by PublicAffairs Books in the USA and HarperCollins in Canada and France.
+Brian’s unique approach to the science of personality will appear in his book, Me, Myself and Us: Lessons from the New Science of Personality which will be published in October by PublicAffairs Books in the USA and HarperCollins in Canada and France.